-Snohomish County announces the availability of funds for Project Program Years 2018 and 2019 Community Development Block Grant (CDBG) Public Service (PS) projects.
-The funding available is currently estimated to be $409,379 for each year.
+Snohomish County announces the availability of funds for Project Program Years 2024 and 2025 Community Development Block Grant (CDBG) Public Service (PS) projects.
+The CDBG funding available is currently estimated to be $460,997 for each year.

 The application provides information and instructions for private non-profit organizations and public agencies interested in applying for these funds.

-Interested applicants are encouraged to attend the pre-application workshop on Monday, October 2, 2017 from 1:00-2:00 at:
+Interested applicants are encouraged to attend the Pre-Application Workshop on Wednesday, October 11, 2023 at 10:30AM on Zoom.

-The questions asked and answers provided during the Pre-Application Information Session will be posted here following the session.
+The Snohomish County Office of Community and Homeless Services held a Pre-Application Workshop on Wednesday, October 11, 2023, from 10:30 a.m. – 12:00 p.m.
+The questions and answers provided during the Workshop are posted below.
 Any future updates or changes to this document will be posted here with an adjusted posting date.
 Please check back regularly to make sure that you have the most recent version.

-The county strives to provide access to all members of the public.
+The County strives to provide access to all members of the public.
 Snohomish County facilities are accessible.
 If additional accommodations are required, please notify the ADA contact person at least three (3) days in advance of the workshop.
 In addition, reasonable accommodations will be made to provide the information in this application in an alternative format upon request.
-Please contact Marion Dal Pozzo at: 425-388-3052, TTY: 7-1-1 or 1-800-833-6384 (voice) or 1-800-833-6388 (text).
+Please email Sam Scoville or call at: 425-388-388-7265, TTY: 7-1-1 or 1-800-833-6384 (voice) or 1-800-833-6388 (text).

-Foreign language interpreters are also available upon request where a substantial number of non-English speaking residents can reasonably be expected to participate.
-Please contact Marion Dal Pozzo at 425-388-3052.
+Language interpreters are also available upon request where a substantial number of non-English speaking residents can reasonably be expected to participate.
+Please email Sam Scoville or call at 425-388-7265.